aeldar/vim-config/README.md

 Enjoy vim.

-By the way, arrow keys are disabled to cultivate proper vim habits, muh-ha-ha-haah-haaaah.
+By the way, arrow keys are disabled to cultivate proper vim habits.
+`ESC` key is also disabled, in favor of `jk` as a faster alternative, hehehe.